Ergus/MultiCallC/README.md

 * Interface Rust-C with unsafe and std functions, support for rust manually added in the CMake.

+* Intergace Go-C with the seudo-package "C" and using header flags.
+This compiles directly with **go build**

-* Intergace Go-C without the seudo-package "C" and compiling directly with gccgo.
-Maybe sometimes I will add other version.
+* Interface Go-C without the seudo-package "C" and compiling directly with gccgo.

 * Interface Lua-C using the Lua C API and compiling with the intrinsic cmake's FindLua.
 In the script a custom *printf* is defined to get the exact same output as the other benchmarks.